canburaks/canburaks/README.md

 - 🔭 I like researching on SEO reated topics.
 - 🤑 I'm currently discovering Shopify development.
 - 🖼 I'm building a Shopify store that sells [art prints](https://www.opendigitalgallery.com/), now.
-- 🌱 I’m currently exploring NestJS and Deno.
+- 🌱 I like build things with NextJS, NestJS.
 - 💬 Ask me about React, AdonisJs, NestJS and SEO.
 - 📫 How to reach me: [email](mailto:cbsofyalioglu@gmail.com)